-Teamwork skills can only be developed when the team gathers and works together.
+Teamwork skills can only be developed when the team gathers and works together, of which a significant part of their cooperation must take place synchronously.
 Exercises and facilitation stimulate reflection in the student team and provide the basis for learning.
 The learning activities therefore require the team to be together for the whole day, and to be present in the village room at the agreed times.
 Because the course is experience-based and the experiences must be described in a joint report by the team, the absence of individual team members will have a negative effect on the rest of the team.